dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXMalwareCount| Total number of malware samples analyzed by AlienVault Labs which have been observed connecting to the given domain. |
 | $AVOTXMalwareSHA256Hashes| SHA256 hashes of malware files analyzed by AlienVault Labs which have been observed connecting to the given domain. |

-### Domain URL Report
+### Retrieve Domain URL Report

 Report of the URLs analyzed by AlienVault Labs on the given domain.

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_url_report $Domain
 ```

+###### Sample walkthrough video for domain URL report

 [![Get Domain URL Report Walkthrough Video](readme-media/GIFs/get_domain_url_report.gif)](https://youtu.be/h9AD4ZJ4Ml8)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|